Design System

 4.0 ANALYTICS

-Once we had a good rhythm, I used AI and the CASTLE framework to measure the efficacy of the design system with the primary goal of increasing adoption across all MFEs.
-Starting from business goals, I defined metrics that revealed if teams were shifting from custom components and toward the design system as a single source of truth.
+Once we had a good rhythm, I used AI and the CASTLE framework to measure the efficacy of the design system.
+I wanted to target our efforts utlizing data to understand how the system was being consumed, and address any unseen pain points.
+Starting from business goals, I defined metrics that revealed whether teams were shifting away from custom components and toward the design system as a single source of truth.
 These metrics were translated into positive and negative signals to understand the current developer landscape and how the system was actually being used.
 Attitudinal metrics were measured through surveys, while behavioural metrics focused on adoption rates and defect patterns.
-AI-assisted analysis helped surface trends and guide targeted system improvements.
+This AI-assisted analysis helped surface trends and guided more targeted system improvements.

 NEXT STEPS